Thomas Caswell

 As a graduate student in Physics Caswell released his research code, trackpy, as open source.
 This work was found by other similarly minded graduate students, including his current colleague Daniel Allan, and has now been cited over 125 times.
 Although Caswell has moved on from the project, it continues to be maintained by a small community.

 A long term interest has been how to build and maintain the underlying tools and infrastructure that scientists need to do science.
 To this end Caswell has become an active participant in the broader Scientific Python Ecosystem.
 He is the current Project Lead of Matplotlib, the de-facto standard plotting library in Python, and is a core developer on h5py, the Python wrapper to the HDF5 library.
-In addition He has contributed to core projects such as CPython, numpy, pandas, and scipy.
+In addition he has contributed to core projects such as CPython, numpy, pandas, and scipy.
 All of these projects are used daily by researchers at NSLS-II, across the DOE, and the wider scientific and industrial community.

 At NSLS-II Caswell has applied his expertise and experience in Software Architecture, Software Engineering, and community development to found the Bluesky Project.
 This suite of tools leverage the wider Scientific Python Ecosystem for advanced data acquisition and management.
 The core of the suite includes ophyd, which provides a unified hardware abstraction layer, the bluesky (the library), which provides experiment orchestration, and databroker, which provides access to previously collected data.
-These tools are in use at almost all NSLS-II beamlines and is being adopted by our peer facilities throughout the DOE complex.
+These tools are in use at almost all NSLS-II beamlines and is being adopted by our peer facilities throughout the DOE complex and internationally.

 Education

-• Cornell University, B.A.
+- Cornell University, B.A.
 Physics & Mathematics, 2007

-• University of Chicago, M.S.
+- University of Chicago, M.S.
 Physics, 2008

-• University of Chicago, Ph.D., Physics, 2014
+- University of Chicago, Ph.D., Physics, 2014

 Professional Appointments

-After completing his Ph.D. degree, Caswell was a post-doc at NSLS-II with Wah-Keat Lee working on developing analysis tools for tomography which lead to the initial development of Bluesky.
+- After completing his Ph.D. degree, Caswell was a post-doc at NSLS-II with Wah-Keat Lee working on developing analysis tools for tomography which lead to the initial development of Bluesky.

-In 2014 Caswell became the Co-lead developer of Matplotlib.
+- In 2014 Caswell became the Co-lead developer of Matplotlib.

-In 2015 Caswell joined NSLS-II as an Associate Computational Scientist and was a founding member of the Data Acqusition, Management, and Analysis (DAMA) group at NSLS-II and continued to develop Bluesky.
+- In 2015 Caswell joined NSLS-II as an Associate Computational Scientist and was a founding member of the Data Acqusition, Management, and Analysis (DAMA) group at NSLS-II and continued to develop Bluesky.

-In 2017 Caswell became the Matplotlib Project lead.
+- In 2017 Caswell became the Matplotlib Project lead.

-In 2021 Caswell join the Data Science and Systems Integration Program (DSSI) at NSLS-II.
+- In 2021 Caswell join the Data Science and Systems Integration Program (DSSI) at NSLS-II.

 Selected Publications

-• Caswell TA (2014) Dynamics of the vapor layer below a Leidenfrost drop.
+- Caswell TA (2014) Dynamics of the vapor layer below a Leidenfrost drop.
 Physical Review E. doi: 10.1103/physreve.90.013014

-• Caswell TA, Zhang Z, Gardel ML, Nagel SR (2013) Observation and characterization of the vestige of the jamming transition in a thermal three-dimensional system.
+- Caswell TA, Zhang Z, Gardel ML, Nagel SR (2013) Observation and characterization of the vestige of the jamming transition in a thermal three-dimensional system.
 Physical Review E. doi: 10.1103/physreve.87.012303

-• Caswell TA, Ercius P, Tate MW, Ercan A, Gruner SM, Muller DA (2009) A high-speed area detector for novel imaging techniques in a scanning transmission electron microscope.
+- Caswell TA, Ercius P, Tate MW, Ercan A, Gruner SM, Muller DA (2009) A high-speed area detector for novel imaging techniques in a scanning transmission electron microscope.
 Ultramicroscopy 109:304–311. doi: 10.1016/j.ultramic.2008.11.023

 Awards & Recognition

-• Brookhaven National Laboratory Lab Award (2017)
+- Brookhaven National Laboratory Engineering Award (2022)

 Brookhaven National Laboratory